JonathanSourdough/Warframe-Market-Overlay/Readme.md

 If you choose the "default" option on the drop down menu, and save, that will be what opens whenever you first start the program.

-There is 2 new options at the top compared to what is in the individual settings windows
+There is 2 new options at the top compared to what is in the individual settings windows.

 "Load Background" Turning this off will unload the background picture which will save about 100MB of ram.
 "Show Icons" This determines whether or not the relic, platinum, and ducat pictures are displayed on the info windows.